strmprivacy/docs/docs/03-quickstart/05-ccd/04-interacting.md

 The following section will guide you through the setup required to interact with your STRM Privacy Data Plane.
 Make sure that all the required tools are installed as discussed [here](./02-self-hosted/index.md#step2).

+The commands below assume your default namespace is `strmprivacy`, which can be set with `kubens strmprivacy`
 ## Setup port forwarding

 To interact with the `event-gateway` and `web-socket` for testing purposes we will set up Kubernetes port-forwarding.